We’re here to help

 Other dogs

 Dogs are social animals by nature.
-But the hierarchy between your dogs will be established during the first few weeks, so disagreements are likely during this time.
+But the hierarchy between your new puppy and other pets will be established during the first few weeks, so disagreements are likely during this time.

-To keep those disagreements to a minimum, here’s how to help your dogs get along:
+To keep those disagreements to a minimum, here’s how to help your new puppy settle in:

 Cats

-It’s a good idea to make training a high priority – ideally as soon as you get your new dog home.
-No dog is too old to learn, and training classes are available for every age and ability.
+It’s a good idea to make training a high priority – ideally as soon as you get your new puppy home.
+Get started with training classes as soon as you can.
+You’ll be able to find puppy classes for every age and ability.

 Crate training

-If you’re planning on crate training, be sure to have a crate set up and ready to go when you bring your dog home.
+If you’re planning on crate training, be sure to have a crate set up and ready to go when you bring your puppy home.

-Your new dog will see the crate as their ‘den’ and will be happy to spend time there when they want to sleep or be alone.
+Your new puppy will see the crate as their ‘den’ and will be happy to spend time there when they want to sleep or be alone.

 Toilet training